amccaugh/painless-technical-writing/README.md

 - Now is the time to do extra experiments, perform analysis, do reading, etc
 - Do not worry about addressing all the "fixme"s, only gathering enough information to make sure your outline makes sense logically
 - #### Why?
-  - In the next step you will be a English-writing machine, doing very little logical analysis or new thought.
-It's crucial that your the logical flow of your outline be mostly complete to allow you to focus on writing complete English sentences
+  - In the next step you will be an English-writing machine, doing very little logical analysis or new thought.
+It's crucial that your the logical flow of your outline be mostly-complete to allow you to focus on writing complete English sentences
-  -

 ### Step 4: Convert each bullet point into a complete thought
   - Rewrite each logical bullet point into complete sentences (~1-3 sentences)